 📍Queensland Museum, Corner of Grey and Melbourne St, South Brisbane

-The wait is over!
-The much-anticipated immersive experience Bluey’s World is now open in Brisbane.
-Based on the hit TV show, the attraction will be decked out with a recreation of the iconic Heeler Queenslander home, where you can walk around and interact with life-size sets of Bluey and Bingo’s playroom and bedroom, the family lounge room, as well as the backyard with the poinciana tree in it.
+Recently named one of the top places in the world, the much-anticipated immersive experience Bluey’s World is a must-visit.
+Based on the hit TV show, the attraction is decked out with a recreation of the iconic Heeler Queenslander home, where you can walk around and interact with life-size sets of Bluey and Bingo’s playroom and bedroom, the family lounge room, as well as the backyard with the poinciana tree in it.
 Get your tickets for the perfect outing for the whole family!

 📍Northshore Pavilion, 281 MacArthur Avenue, Hamilton